LuisaEbner/ERF/README.md

+# ExpertRuleFit -
-# ExpertRuleFit: Complementing Rule Ensembles with Expert Knowledge
+## Complementing Rule Ensembles with Expert Knowledge

 This repository includes the implementation of the ***ExpertRuleFit (ERF)*** model proposed in the Master Thesis **Expert RuleFit - Complementing Rule Ensembles with Expert Knowledge**.
 ERF is a novel machine learning model for binary classification that allows for a specified integration of expert knowledge in form of rules and linear terms.